-After meeting with genocide

-survivors, Gallimore shifted her focus from the book to the plight of women and children who survived the genocide.
+After meeting with genocide survivors, Gallimore shifted her focus from the book to the plight of women and children who survived the genocide.
 In 2004 she founded Step Up!
 American Association for Rwandan Women.
-The nonprofit association works to help address the economic and psychological needs of the genocide survivors and their children.

-Unrest in Rwanda when she was young had sent a teenage Gallimore and her family members into exile in Congo in the 1960s.
+The nonprofit association works to help address the economic and psychological needs of age Gallimore and her family members into exile in Congo in the 1960s.
 She then received a degree in French literature and education at the National University of Zaire.